-The DSE shall delineate the presence and extent of streams, lakes, or waterways affected by Illinois Tollway projects.
+The DSE shall delineate the presence and extent of streams, lakes or waterways affected by Illinois Tollway projects.
 The DSE shall establish the potential for impacts related to floodplain encroachment; bridge and culvert hydraulics; stormwater detention storage; water quality; and determine and design mitigation measures taking into account Illinois Tollway current practices and the federal, state, local, and other specific agency requirements, as necessary.
-The DSE shall perform the special studies, as necessary, and prepare the permit application submittals, as directed by the Illinois Tollway.
+The DSE shall perform the special studies, as necessary, and prepare and submit IDNR-OWR permit applications, as directed by the Illinois Tollway.